 Determining the size (i.e. the number of particles) of all clusters generated by the Cluster Analysis modifier

 requires usage of the Python scripting interface of OVITO.
-You can copy/past the following Python script to a
+You can copy/paste the following Python script to a

 .py file and execute it using

-import ovito import numpy output_filepath = "cluster_sizes.txt" data = ovito.dataset.selected_pipeline.compute() cluster_sizes = numpy.bincount(data.particles['Cluster']) numpy.savetxt(output_filepath, cluster_sizes)
+import ovito import numpy output_filepath = "cluster_sizes.txt" data = ovito.scene.selected_pipeline.compute() cluster_sizes = numpy.bincount(data.particles['Cluster']) numpy.savetxt(output_filepath, cluster_sizes)

 Your should adjust the output file path in the script as needed.
 The script makes use